 Where is it?

-The Festival will be held in the MCNY Conference Center, 431 Canal Street, 11th Floor, New York, NY 10013 on the corner of Canal and Varick Streets.
+The Festival will be held at our new location at 60 West Street, New York, NY 10006 on the corner of West and Rector Streets.

 How do I get to the school?

-By Train you can take the A, C, or 1 Train to Canal Street.
-If you are traveling by car: The College can be reached from the West Side Highway or the East River Drive by exiting at Canal Street and driving to the corner of Varick Street.
+By Train you can take the 1 Train to Rector Street.
+If you are traveling by car: The College can be reached from the East River Drive by exiting at Rector Street or via the West Side Highway by exiting at Albany Street, making a right on Washington Street and making a right on the corner of Rector Street.
 Parking is available in private lots.

 If I am a filmmaker how can I participate?

 Any filmmaker with a short film of 15 minutes or less can participate in the film festival.
 Filmmakers must agree and register on our website, and submissions can be made via Film Freeway.
 Additional details about the festival will be available here, http://www.mcny.edu/filmfestival, via our Facebook™ page at “MCNY Annual Short Film Festival” or you can find a link from our website at www.mcny.edu.
 Additional information can also be obtained from the Media Management Program in the School for Business and by following us on Twitter @MCNYFilmFest or @MCNYMediaMBA.

 Outside of a time limit of 15 minutes, films must reflect and celebrate this year’s theme of the festival: New Beginnings.
 Keep in mind this is a school run event so excessive profanity, nudity, hate or violence inducing content will definitely not be selected to be screened.